comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 }
 ```

-From the end user perspective it possible to tell whether the primary or fallback method has been used to serve the report:
-Every served report is enhanced with a timestamp that set as the time delta between the creation of a report and the time the report has been served.
+In order to be able to distinguish primary and fallback calls from the end users point of view, every served report includes a timestamp reflecting the time delta between the creation and serving of time the report.
 As soon as the reporting-service delegates incoming requests to the fallback method, the age of the served report starts to increase visibly.

 ## Testing

-With our bottleneck set up it should be fairly easy to force the system into calling the fallback method.
+With our bottleneck set up, testing and observing the runtime behaviour is fairly easy.
 Using jmeter we configure a testing scenario with simultaneous requests to the reporting-service.
-During multiple following test runs we adjust the amount of our simulated parallel users to trigger the expected internal behaviour while keeping an eye on the observable responses.

-Basic data of our system under test:
+Basic data of our scenario:
 aggregation-server instances: 1,
 test duration: 60s,
 hit rate per thread: 500ms,
 Historize-Job-Rate: 30s,
 thread pool size for the getReport command: 5

-We conduct different test runs with a jmeter thread pool size (=number of concurrent simulated users) of 3, 5 and 7.
+Using the described setup we conduct different test runs with a jmeter thread pool size (=number of concurrent simulated users) of 3, 5 and 7.

-Although we were quite curious, the results pretty much reflect our exceptions.
+Analyzing the served reports timestamps leads us to the following conclusion:

-When using a jmeter thread count below the size of the service thread pool, the reporting-service calls result in 100% success.
+Using a jmeter thread count below the size of the service thread pool results in a 100% success rate for the reporting-service calls.
 Setting sizes of both pools equal already gives a small noticeable error rate.
 Finally, setting the size higher than the thread pool results in growing failures and fallbacks, also forcing the circuit breaker into short circuit states.
 Our measured results are denoted in the following table:

 TABLE: number of concurrent jmeter threads and the resulting average report age